 • May help relieve neck tension and headaches (cause it's all related: tight face, tight neck, tight head. see?)

 1) If you are the sciencey type and curious about text-book info about oil-pulling, check out this post from Todd Caldecott.
-He just posted this so he’s probably trying to clear up misconceptions too.
+He's probably trying to clear up misconceptions too.

-2) Dr. John Douillard has a great video and article about it.
+2) Dr. John Douillard has a great video and article about oil-pulling.

 3) The most trusted and ancient text of Ayurveda, Charaka Samhita, says (from Dr. Douillard's article): Keeping of oil gargle provides strength in jaws and voice, development of the face, maximum taste and relish of food.
 One does not suffer from dryness of throat, lip cracking and teeth become firmly rooted.
 The teeth do not ache or become sensitive and can chew the hardest food items.

-See?
-Traditional oil-pulling does not claim to do anything crazy.
-It’s just a part of Ayurveda’s daily health practice for prevention – which is AWEsome! **waving pom-pons for prevention** But maybe not newsworthy.
-Or maybe that is newsworthy?* I don’t really know.
-I will say that your teeth get SUPER white.
+I will say that your teeth will get SUPER white.
 And heck, if you are going to either oil-pull or buy whitening strips, save your dough and your poor sensitive teef and go with the sesame pull! :)